What is almond flour?

 If you’re into DIY, you can make your own at home from scratch, by grinding whole blanched almonds into a fine flour.
 Using a coffee or spice grinder usually works best.
 Be careful not to grind them for too long or the nuts will release their fat and you´ll end up with almond butter.
-This is a great-tasting nut butter, but perhaps not what you were going for when making almond flour. ⅓ cup of almonds yields roughly ½ cup almond flour.
+This is great-tasting nut butter, but perhaps not what you were going for when making almond flour. ⅓ cup of almonds yields roughly ½ cup almond flour.

-If you’re allergic or don’t like like nutty flavor of almonds, you can replace it with coconut flour but not in equal amounts.
+If you’re allergic or don’t like the nutty flavor of almonds, you can replace it with coconut flour but not in equal amounts.
 1 cup of almond flour can be substituted for ⅓ cup of coconut flour.
 You might also need to add additional eggs.

 Nutrition information (per 100 grams)